 Full TitleA Phase II, Open-label, Multicenter Trial to Investigate the Clinical Activity and Safety of Avelumab (MSB0010718C)in Subjects with Merkel Cell Carcinoma

 Merkel cell carcinoma is a rare and aggressive cancer that can occur on or just below the skin, and can be challenging to treat.
-In this study, researchers are assessing the safety and effectiveness of the investigational drug avelumab (MSB0010718C) in patients with Merkel cell carcinoma that has spread and has continued to grow despite therapy.
+In this study, researchers are assessing the safety and effectiveness of the drug avelumab (MSB0010718C) in patients with Merkel cell carcinoma that has spread and has continued to grow despite therapy.